hipe/tmx/autonomous_component_system/doc/issues/003-interpretations-to-and-expressions-of-an-ACS.md

 be used for the other intent (and the call to the construction method must result in a valid component if it results in one at all), experimentally we attempt this trick (next section):

-#### special handling accomodation 2: the compound construction method

-the experimentation of this is the subject of this commit, and will not be commented on until it has incubated a bit. it is tracked with :#compounds.